 ABOUT THE AUTHOR

-If you have read any of my works, then you have likely seen this blurb:
+If you have read any of my works, then you have likely seen this blurb: Zachry Wheeler is an award-winning science fiction novelist, screenwriter, and shutterbug.
+He enjoys casual gardening, serious gaming, and wandering the wilds of New Mexico.

-It’s crisp, lean, and intentionally vague, as I am never one to overstay my welcome.
-My writing world is a peculiar place filled with good beer and bad puns, which I am always happy to discuss when asked.
-But for the most part, I prefer to stand in the corner with the other nerds and talk about anything other than myself.
-Nevertheless, I do get asked about my writing history from time to time.
-So I thought, why not document it for posterity?
-(Read: keep my facts straight.)
+It’s crisp, lean, and willfully vague, as I am never one to overstay my welcome.
+I am always happy to discuss my writing world when asked, but for the most part, I prefer to stand in the corner with the other nerds and talk about anything but myself.
+Nevertheless, I do get asked about my origin tale from time to time.
+So to answer that question (and to help keep my facts straight), I give you my official, extended, author-approved backstory …

-That’s when my writing life began, but I didn’t know it at the time.
-Most people think that programming is just staring at code all day (and they’re not wrong).
-But, there are many tasks that go along with it, including a large amount of technical writing.
-Think documentation, wikis, manuals, etc. At a baseline, most competent programmers are actually decent writers.
-They need a strong grasp of language in order to do their jobs.
-It takes a certain amount of editorial skill to translate blocks of code into meaningful instruction.
+At a baseline, most competent coders are actually decent writers.
+They need a strong grasp of language to perform their jobs effectively.
+Translating blocks of machine code into meaningful user instruction is not an easy task.
+It requires patience and editorial skill.
 That’s why Technical Writing is its own career.
 The good ones are worth their weight in gold because they alleviate a lot of confusion and training costs.

 This is why I can say that I have been writing professionally for longer than I’ve been a writer.
-It took me a while to realize that coding was writing, which also gave me the tools to develop my own writing platforms.
+It took me a while to realize that coding was writing, which also gave me the tools to develop my own platforms.
 I have owned and operated several online ventures over the years, everything from review sites to news outlets.
 I didn’t recognize it at the time, but I had crafted a bypass to the reputation grind.
 I had the next best thing: a killer web presence.

 Your FREE eBook awaits!